jeffreysorgen/golf-club-sensors/README.md

 - Append data to the CSV file

-Next step is to provide independent power to the device and have it transmit the data via BLE.

-- Does the computer receive this BLE data?
-- Is it into a port?
-Can the data be displayed in the Serial Monitor?
-- Or does that require it to be connected?
-- Where does the data display when it's being received via BLE?
-- Do we need an emulator of MCU?
-- How will this work!?
+# PHYSICAL DEVELOPMENT STAGE TWO

-Collecting data for each physical stage of development:
+_Collecting data for each physical stage of development:_
 - Stage 1: collect on computer, communicate directly
-- Stage 2: collect on computer, communicate via BLE
+- **Stage 2: collect on computer, communicate via BLE**
 - Stage 3: collect on second device to SD card
   - MCU with attached SD card: nano33blesense or raspberry pi
 - Stage 4: collect on tablet or smartphone

+**Stage Two adds the second device.** Configure the two devices to communicate via BLE.
+The first device is powered independently and transmits the data to the second device.
+The second device is attached to the computer, which operates the same way that it did before, because this is transparent to the computer.
+_The only thing that changes here is having BLE communication between two MCUs._